Types of Property Investment in the USA for Foreigners

 No Tax Incentive

 Unlike a home loan, you will not get any tax benefit for commercial property purchase on loan.

-One of the critical reasons why most investors prefer residential property is there is no tax benefit to reduce the overall cost of borrowing.
+One of the critical reasons most investors prefer residential property is that there is no tax benefit to reduce borrowing costs.